micro-os-plus/micro-test-plus-xpack/README.md

 }
 ```

-When running this test, the output looks like this:
+When running this test, the output looks like:

 ```console
 Minimal - test suite started